wellplayed/adcl/README.md

  - Champions who have not been available on the live service for more than 2 weeks will be automatically restricted.

 ##Use of Subs
- - Teams may with any of their registered players during any game, including games of the same series.
+ - Teams may **not** swap players during a game or series
- - Teams may **not** swap players during a game.
+ - Teams must always provide a list of the 5 players they will be using the day before their matches

 ##Unfair Play & Penalties
 Unfair Play.
 The following actions will be considered unfair play and will be subject to penalties at organizer’s discretion.